PythonProjectGroup1/PythonProjectGroup1/README.md

 # NYC Open Data Analytics Project

 This project explores open datasets from the City of New York (https://opendata.cityofnewyork.us/) to uncover meaningful insights about city operations, public services, and resident experiences.
-Using Python-based analytics tools, the project aims to help various stakeholders—such as local policymakers, community leaders, and businesses—better understand trends, challenges, and opportunities across NYC’s neighborhoods and agencies.

-The workflow includes collecting data from NYC Open Data, performing data cleaning, conducting exploratory and statistical analysis, and summarizing findings in a clear, actionable report.
+This project involves collecting data from NYC Open Data, performing data cleaning, conducting statistical analysis, and summarizing findings in a clear, actionable report.

 ---